 |Challenges||Managing water quality, disease prevention, meeting regulatory requirements, and coping with market price fluctuations.|

-The benefits of opening a fish farm stem far beyond owning a scalable business with increasing market demand.
+The benefits of opening a fish farm go far beyond owning a scalable business with increasing market demand.
 For many, it’s not about the money.
-Fish farming helps prevent overfishing of natural fisheries and the accidental wildlife casualties associated with that, such as the estimated 300,000 whales and dolphins that die each year because they’re caught in nets.
+Fish farming helps prevent the overfishing of natural fisheries and the accidental wildlife casualties associated with that, such as the estimated 300,000 whales and dolphins that die each year because they’re caught in nets.
 Aquaculture can even be used to re-establish the population of species in areas where overfishing has taken its toll.

-Most of the criticism related to fish farming centers on open-ocean aquaculture rather than the kind that happens in man-made ponds.
+Most of the criticism is related to fish farming centers on open-ocean aquaculture rather than the kind that happens in man-made ponds.
 This is because species of fish like salmon and tuna are bred in flow-through cages, where untreated waste, chemicals, and excess feed can be swept out to sea and cause environmental damage.
 There’s also an increased risk of diseases and parasites spreading to wild populations through farmed fish.

 Overall, onshore farms, which generally hold catfish and tilapia, among other species, are considered one of the most sustainable types of aquaculture.
 They’re also among the easiest types of fish farms to start.

 Starting a fish farm has some similar steps to other types of businesses, but you do need some specialized knowledge about aquaculture.
 You are caring for living things that can’t just survive in order for your business to succeed — they need to thrive.